anthonygauthier/jmeter-elasticsearch-backend-listener/README.md

 ### Features

+* ElasticSearch low-level REST client
-* The plugin uses the ElasticSearch low-level REST client meaning that it works with any version of ElasticSearch.
+  * Using the low-level client makes the plugin compatible with any ElasticSearch version
-* The plugin makes use of ElasticSearch's ability to make bulk requests.
-By doing this, we limit the amount of HTTP calls made to the ES engine, therefore minimally impacting the performance tests.
+* Bulk requests
+  * By making bulk requests, there are practically no impacts on the performance of the tests themselves.
+* Filters
   * Only send the samples you want by using Filters!
 Simply type them as follows in the appropriate field : ``filter1;filter2;filter3`` or ``sampleLabel_must_contain_this``. *Leave it empty if you don't want any filter!
+* Verbose, semi-verbose, and quiet mode
+  * info : Only send the request/response information of failed requests (headers, body, etc.)
+  * debug : Send request/response information of all requests (headers, body, etc.)
+  * quiet : Only send the response time, bytes, and other metrics
-* You can use either Kibana or Grafana to vizualize your results!
+* Use either Kibana or Grafana to vizualize your results!

 ### Maven
 ```xml